Cybersayak/Cybersayak/README.md

 - 🌱 I have previous experience for working on **Native Android and  React Native** and interested to work in any Mobile apps with **Typescript** & **Kotlin** ,exploring **KMM**

-- 📝 I regularly write articles on (Golang ,AWS ,Google Cloud, NodeJs, Devops and Azure ,)
+- 📝 I regularly write articles on (Golang ,AWS ,Platform Engineering , NodeJs, Devops and Site Reliability and Infra Stuff )

 - 💬 Ask me about **Golang , AWS , Platform Engineering, DevOps, Azure**